alehenaff/prodplanner/README.md

 Django DRF project to calculate dates for reccuring actions

-Based on dateutil ; it is possible to define rrules and dates and create rrulesets including or excluding rrulesets, rrules or dates.
+Based on dateutil ; it is possible to define rrules and dates and create rrulesets including or excluding rrulesets, rrules or datetimes.

+The first goal is to get a list of dates, not datetimes.

 To perform it :